NickPax/my-website/_structures/adjective-clause.md

 I was used to a company that had a full benefit package.
 my example: She's the one I was telling you about. !!!!

+When an adjective clause is far away from the word if modifies in a sentence, use commas for clarity.

+Examples:
+mwwex
+The bank on the corner near my apartment in the city, which has been robbed three times, was just hit again.

+I saw a man near the corner just a few seconds before the accident, who was running into the street.

+The agreement between the two parties at the inception of the partnership, which did not contain a valid signature, was null and void.

 <br/>
 <br/>